 China, the center of the world

 Another reason for Xi to remain in the presidential role is because the job is becoming more important than ever, partly thanks to his global ambitions.
-Xi “could hardly have made his globe-trotting round of state visits as head of the Party… but he also needed the post to have real resonance,” wrote Jonathan Fenby, China chairman at the TS Lombard research service.“Symbols matter and a message has been sent, not only inside China but also to the world.”
+Xi “could hardly have made his globe-trotting round of state visits as head of the Party… but he also needed the post to have real resonance,” wrote Jonathan Fenby, China chairman at the TS Lombard research service.

 Since taking power, Xi has embarked on a trillion-dollar infrastructure spending spree that aims to connect more than 60 countries spanning across Asia, Europe, and Africa, called “One Belt, One Road.”
 For years, China has been building military facilities on top of real and artificial islands in the contested South China Sea.
 In August, the country opened its first overseas military base in the Horn of Africa.